LANEVADA/Inf502/README.md

 2.run VAE.py (1 and 2 optional if only running Linear)

-3.run SD.py(change model according to need)
+3.run SD.py(change model according to need, interp_model=LnearInterpolation() if Linear model wanted)

 4.run Loss.py to see loss